 - Working to strengthen the Presidential Internship Program's alumni network

 Job requirements: Applicants must have excellent writing skills, a confident and engaging personality, and the ability to work either on a team or independently.
 A commitment to the highest standards of customer service and respect for the confidentiality of information are required.
-Knowledge of web design and social media is a plus.
+Knowledge of web design and graphic design is a plus.

 - Collaborating in the development of pre-departure orientation sessions for students from AUC who plan to study abroad in the United States

 - Planning support for major events, such as commencement and orientations of new students to AUC

 - Assistance with development of Dean of Students website